rmesquit/Adafruit_VS1053_Library/README.md

-  This is a library for the Adafruit VS1053 Codec Breakout
+  This is a library for the Adafruit VS1053 Codec Breakout modified to Spark Core

   Designed specifically to work with the Adafruit VS1053 Codec Breakout
   ----> https://www.adafruit.com/products/1381